Eric Goodwin

 • Self-Esteem External link

-You may look fine on the outside, but inside, it still feels like you're never enough.
-Replaying every awkward moment, second-guessing how you're seen, feeling guilt or shame without knowing the "why."
+Ever feel like you’re holding it all together on the outside while falling apart inside?
+Replaying every awkward moment, second-guessing how you're seen, feeling guilt or shame without knowing why.
 Even your successes may feel hollow.
-The inner critic keeps raising the bar; be more, do more-sound familiar?
-I help clients explore where these patterns come from and begin to relate to themselves in a new way, toward a deeper sense of worth that isn't tied to proving, pleasing, or perfectionism.
+The inner critic keeps raising the bar; be more, do more.
+Together, we explore how these self-critical patterns developed and begin to relate to them differently, building a steadier sense of worth that isn’t tied to pressure, perfectionism or performance.

 Contact Eric